craigdickerson725/really-deep-photography/README.md

 - As a site admin I can view a list of all orders so that I can keep track of what has been sold and needs to be shipped
 - As a site admin I can employ SEO strategies so that my website ranks higher in search results
 - As a site admin I can integrate social media links so that I can promote my work easily
+- As a site admin I can manage (add, edit, and delete) frequently asked questions through the admin panel so that I can keep the FAQ section accurate and up-to-date

 ## Wireframes